Academic freedom: 19th century

-Academic freedom began to gain institutional footing with the emergence of the modern research university.
 The Humboldtian model of higher education from the 19th century enshrined the basic ideas of academic freedom and diffused them to other countries.
 Wilhelm von Humboldt was a philosopher and linguist who was given the authority to create a new university in Berlin in the early 19th century.
-He then founded a university that adhered to two principles of academic freedom: freedom of scientific inquiry and the unity between research and teaching.
+In founding the Humboldt University of Berlin he created a university that adhered to two principles of academic freedom: freedom of scientific inquiry and the unity between research and teaching.
 According to Humboldt, the fundamental proposition underlying the principles of academic freedom was to uphold the view that science is not something that has already been found but as knowledge that will never be fully discovered and, yet, needs to be searched for unceasingly.
 The university he founded later became a model and inspiration for modern colleges in Germany and universities in the West.

+During this period there was also a sense that universities must be insulated from the pressures of donors, boards of trustees and state governments.
+One notable instance was the case of the resignation of Brown University president Elisha Andrews, who advocated silver coinage to reduce the impact on Americans and farmers who owed larger and larger loans due to deflation.
+The board of Brown University, many of whom were creditors and landowners and benefited from deflation, told Andrews to cease his public advocacy.
+The dean of Yale Law School, Francis Wayland, argued that Andrews' free expression threatened donations to Brown, and that money was the life blood of universities.
+In 1897, Andrews was forced to offer his resignation, but there was a backlash by faculty and students who advocated that he should be protected under the principles of free speech.
+The board reversed its decision and refused Andrews' resignation.
+A year later, Andrews resigned anyway.